Elementary Music Lessons to Start the Year Fresh – January 2026

 Free Rhythm Clip Cards with a Winter Theme

-This FREE Primer Set of Rhythm Clip Cards is perfect for your early elementary kids.
-Students are engaged as they listen and identify the rhythm patterns they hear.
+These Free Rhythm Clip Cards are ideal for early elementary students.
+Students listen and identify the rhythm patterns they hear.

 Squirrel Appreciation Day – January 21

-This DIFFERENTIATED guided music reading lesson includes activities for MULTIPLE GRADE LEVELS.
+This differentiated guided music reading lesson includes activities for K-5 grade levels.

 You CAN Make Your Corner of the World a Better Place